tofu-tf/tofu/docs/hascontext.md

 ### What if you don't need Env

 Env is a powerful monad, but what if you're sure that you don't need it?
-You can still use convenient Tofu concepts to work with your own Environment (Context).
+You can still use convenient Tofu concepts to work with your own Environment (`Context`).

 #### Usage example and a short use case description

-The short story long, it is possible to use ReaderT:
+The short story long, it is possible to use `ReaderT`:

 ```scala mdoc
 import tofu.optics._